s4yhii/s4yhii.github.io/_posts/2022-07-05-Injections-in Python.md

 ## Prevention

+- Scrutinize all the SQL queries that use user-provided input from the HTTP request, such as from sources like request.args.get, request.args.args, and request.args.forms
 - User parameterized queries, specifying placeholders for parameters
 - Escape inputs before adding them to the query, query concatenation should be avoided

 Some python libraries provides the function to use parameterized queries on all type of databases.